⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Product Revenue

-Revenue derived from the consumption of Snowflake's cloud data platform.
+Revenue derived from the consumption-based usage of compute, storage, and data transfer services on its platform.

 🎯 WHY THIS MATTERS